Vashti Bunyan: Early life and education

 Bunyan was born in South Tyneside in 1945, the youngest of three children of John Bunyan and Helen Webber.
 She was told that she was named after a boat that had belonged to her father.
-'Vashti' was a nickname for her mother, inspired by the Biblical Persian queen Vashti.
+'Vashti' was also a nickname for her mother, inspired by the Biblical Persian queen Vashti.
 She has been said to be descended from John Bunyan, author of The Pilgrim's Progress, but she has denied this.

 The family moved to London when she was six months old.
 In the early 1960s, she studied at the Ruskin School of Drawing and Fine Art at Oxford University, but was expelled in 1964 for focusing on learning guitar and writing songs instead of art.

 Musical career

 1960s

 At age 18, Bunyan visited New York City, discovered the music of Bob Dylan through his The Freewheelin' Bob Dylan album, and decided that she wanted to be a musician.
 In London the following year, an actress friend of her mother's introduced her to the Rolling Stones' manager, Andrew Loog Oldham, who signed her up to fill the gap left by Marianne Faithfull, who had recently left the label, and gave her a Jagger–Richards song to record, "Some Things Just Stick in Your Mind".
 This was released in June 1965 as Bunyan's first single under the name 'Vashti', with Jimmy Page contributing on guitar.
 Her own composition, "I Want to Be Alone", which she had wanted to be the A-side, was on the B-side.
 She released a follow-up, "Train Song", produced by Canadian Peter Snell and released on Columbia in May 1966.
 Both singles received little attention.
-Bunyan said later that she had specifically wanted to be a pop singer, not a folkie, and that the choice had been hers.
+Bunyan said later that at that point she specifically wanted to be a pop singer, not a folk artist, and that the choice had been hers.

 Her distinctive vocal appeared on "The Coldest Night of the Year" by Twice as Much on their second and final LP, That's All, released by Oldham's Immediate Records in 1968.
 She recorded more (unreleased) songs for Immediate Records, and made a brief appearance in the 1967 documentary Tonite Let's All Make Love in London with her song "Winter Is Blue".
 She said she had enjoyed performing on TV pop shows, but felt as if she was "watching from the outside".